Tag Archives: Outage

 • Make sure you have blankets and warm clothing easily accessible.

-• If you know a storm is coming, take time to charge important devices like phones, laptops, and portable batteries in case of an outage.
+• Take time to charge important devices like phones, laptops, and portable batteries before the bad weather hits.

 • Ensure that all of your sensitive electronics are protected from power surges.
 Remember that newer appliances often include computer elements and will need surge protection.
 Read this article to learn more about the importance of surge protectors and how to pick the surge protectors that best suit your needs.